Updated with 2016 rates

 - 2011 – $524.23 per month

-The OAS clawback means that high-income earners (over the age of 65) are required to repay some or the entire OAS pension.
+The Old Age Security clawback means that high-income earners (over the age of 65) are required to repay some or the entire OAS pension.
 It is interesting to note that the government does not use the word clawback.
 Instead they use the OAS recovery or OAS repayment.
 Despite that clawback seems to be the more universally understood term.

 If your net individual income is above a set threshold, your OAS pension will be reduced.
 Here are the starting thresholds: